 2) Use Chiropractic Care

-You could also visit a local chiropractic clinic to fix your herniated disc.
-Unlike a physical therapist who focuses on retraining the body, a chiropractor works on fixing the musculoskeletal problem itself.
+Visit a local chiropractor to fix your herniated disc because unlike a physical therapist who focuses on retraining the body, a chiropractor works on fixing the musculoskeletal problem itself.

 Your chiropractor will usually ask you a few questions about your ailment and then request that an x-ray be taken if it hasn’t already been.
 Once this is done, they’ll get a better understanding of the scope of your problem and how they can assist you.

 During your session, your chiropractor will feel around the injured area.
 They’ll then perform a variety of adjustments.
-Some they might use are:
+Some of them might use are:

 B) Pelvic blocking